Transparent supply chains

 Accelerating Innovative Monitoring for Forests and Commodities

-AIM4Commodities (Accelerating Innovative Monitoring for Forests and Commodities) is a global initiative led by the Food and Agriculture Organization of the United Nations (FAO), funded by the German Agency for International Cooperation (GIZ).
-The project aims to enhance forest monitoring and promote transparent commodity value chains by developing open, inclusive, and scalable solutions.
+AIM4Commodities (Accelerating Innovative Monitoring for Forests and Commodities) is a global initiative led by the Food and Agriculture Organization of the United Nations (FAO), funded by the German Agency for International Cooperation (GIZ) and the United Kingdom.
+The initiative aims to enhance forest monitoring and promote transparent commodity value chains by developing open, inclusive, and scalable solutions.
 This effort supports producers, companies, and regulators in ensuring sustainable and deforestation-free value chains.

 Why AIM4Commodities?